databricks/terraform-provider-databricks/docs/resources/credential.md

 - `access_connector_id` - The Resource ID of the Azure Databricks Access Connector resource, of the form `/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/rg-name/providers/Microsoft.Databricks/accessConnectors/connector-name`.

 - `managed_identity_id` - (Optional) The Resource ID of the Azure User Assigned Managed Identity associated with Azure Databricks Access Connector, of the form `/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/rg-name/providers/Microsoft.ManagedIdentity/userAssignedIdentities/user-managed-identity-name`.

+`azure_service_principal` optional configuration block to use service principal as credential details for Azure.
+Only applicable when purpose is `STORAGE` (Legacy):

+- `directory_id` - The directory ID corresponding to the Azure Active Directory (AAD) tenant of the application
+- `application_id` - The application ID of the application registration within the referenced AAD tenant
+- `client_secret` - The client secret generated for the above app ID in AAD. **This field is redacted on output**

 ## Attribute Reference